 The Programme of Armenian Studies is a London-based academic institution, founded with the goal of promoting Western Armenian language and Armenian studies in the UK, Europe, and around the world.
-2017 will be the fifth anniversary of its inception, and we will be launching a special programme of events to mark the occasion.

 The vision which drives us is that of creating an institution which will take care of the intellectual and cultural needs of Armenian communities around the world, and this international outlook is our motivation for maintaining a strong online presence.
 We are determined to promote Armenian Studies within and outside these communities, and to act as a bridge not only between the Armenian communities of Europe, but also between each community and experts in fields of Armenian interest.
 At the same time, we promote the study of minorities in general, this being a field of interest for us.